Tabula Rasa (Brymo album)

-Background
+Background and promotion

 Brymo started recording Tabula Rasa after releasing his third studio album, Merchants, Dealers & Slaves (2013).
 Sammy Sage Hasson was originally announced as the only artist that would be featured on the album.
-Brymo's manager, Lanre Lawal, told The Punch that Brymo was working on an album for 2014.
-Brymo decided to name the album Tabula Rasa after hearing the phrase in a speech made by the judge who resided over his court injunction case.
+Brymo's former manager, Lanre Lawal, told The Punch that Brymo was working on an album for 2014.
+Brymo decided to name the album Tabula Rasa after hearing the judge use the term in a speech.